Yusril Ihza Mahendra: Presidency of Abdurrahman Wahid

-When Wahid named his National Unity Cabinet, Yusril was appointed to the position of Minister of Laws and Legislations.
-During the Wahid Presidency, Yusril had a major policy difference when Wahid threw up the idea of lifting the ban on Marxism-Leninism.
+When Wahid named his national unity cabinet, Yusril was appointed to the position of Minister of Laws and Legislations.
+During the Wahid presidency, Yusril had a major policy difference when Wahid threw up the idea of lifting the ban on Marxism–Leninism.
 Yusril responded by threatening to resign from his position.
 A threat that was widely supported by PBB.
-Nevertheless, Wahid's idea never materialized and despite his differences, Yusril was retained as Minister.
-When political pressure began to put Wahid on the defensive in early 2001, Yusril suggested during a Cabinet Meeting that Wahid resign.
-Wahid's response was to remove Yusril from the Cabinet.
+Nevertheless, Wahid's idea never materialized and despite his differences, Yusril was retained as minister.
+When political pressure began to put Wahid on the defensive in early 2001, Yusril suggested during a cabinet meeting that Wahid resign.
+Wahid's response was to remove Yusril from the cabinet.

 Presidency of Megawati

-Now out of the Cabinet, Yusril and PBB threw their weight behind all the other political parties planning to impeach Wahid through a MPR Special Session.
-This was achieved in July 2001 when the MPR unanimously impeached Wahid and elected Megawati to the Presidency.
-In Megawati's Cabinet, Yusril was appointed to the position of Minister of Justice and Human Rights.
+Now out of the cabinet, Yusril and PBB threw their weight behind all the other political parties planning to impeach Wahid through a MPR Special Session.
+This was achieved in July 2001 when the MPR unanimously impeached Wahid and elected Megawati to the presidency.
+In Megawati's cabinet, Yusril was appointed to the position of Minister of Justice and Human Rights.
 As Minister of Justice and Human Rights, Yusril worked on the Anti-Terrorism Bill (Which would become the Anti-Terrorism Act) after the 2002 Bali bombings.
 Yusril also sought to improve the quality of Judges in Indonesia.

 2004 Presidential elections

-As 2004 approached, Yusril's name began to emerge as a Presidential Candidate.
+As 2004 approached, Yusril's name began to emerge as a presidential candidate.
 Yusril said that he was ready to run, provided that PBB finished in the Top 3 in the Legislative Elections.
 PBB failed to do this, gaining only 2% of the votes in the Legislative Elections.
 Yusril finally decided to support Susilo Bambang Yudhoyono and Jusuf Kalla in their bid for the Presidency and the Vice Presidency.
 For his support, Yusril was rewarded with the position of State Secretary.

 Presidency of Yudhoyono

-In 2005, Yusril was replaced as PBB Chairman by MS Kaban but became the Chairman of PBB's Advisory Council.
+In 2005, Yusril was replaced as PBB chairman by MS Kaban but became the chair of PBB's Advisory Council.
 He was later reelected into that position on 26 April 2015.
 On 7 May 2007, Yusril was replaced as State Secretary by Hatta Rajasa.

-Personal life

-Yusril is married with Rika Tolentino Kato and they have two children together.